-Images or Account already deleted but still showing in Google Search
+Images or the Account already deleted but still showing in Google Search

 This will also be the same if you already deleted your Photobucket account.
 All of your account contents will have been completely removed from the Photobucket domain, along with your name in the titles of any images.

 With your images or account already deleted on Photobucket, it may take several weeks or months before they are removed from Google search.
 When Google eventually crawls Photobucket again, it will see that the images are no longer available and update this information.

 However, you can attempt to expedite the removal process by submitting a request to Google.

 How to submit a request to Google to remove the images from Google Search